Chekhov’s Gun Explained: Definition, Uses, Techniques

 Chekhov’s gun is one of those rules to be aware of, but also know how to break when it serves your story.

-4. It doesn’t have to be an object.
+4. Remember it doesn’t have to be an object.

 While the gun metaphor is referencing a physical object, the idea is also applied to non-object things, like character traits.